 You may have read about how to rotate toys, or how to fix toys that seem beyond repair, or how to teach kids how to put their toys away.
 And while all of these pieces of information are great and have their place, I can’t help but think there’s something to be said about involving our children in toy purge.

 When we posted about 20 Reasons to Say YES! to Less Toys.
 More Play., one of our readers asked how to get kids to believe us when we say that we should get rid of some of the toys.
-We are happy to have today with us Jennifer from Study At Home Mama to assist us with the ways we can include our children in toy purge:
+We are happy to have today with us Jennifer from Sugar Spice and Glitter to assist us with the ways we can include our children in toy purge:

 This whole series is about understanding that when we have less, we can appreciate more .
-This whole year, I am dedicating myself towards moving towards a more minimalist lifestyle so that I can focus on what matters and spend less time on managing stuff or things that don’t contribute to the life I want to live.
+This whole year, I am dedicating myself towards moving towards a more minimalist lifestyle.
+In this way, I can focus on what matters and spend less time on managing stuff or things that don’t contribute to the life I want to live.